 Recreational therapy is a way for recovering addicts to restore some sort of normalcy to their daily lives after the completion of rehab.
 This can include anything from the redevelopment of the motor and social skills, increased independence and recovery of mental and physical health.
 These skills are taught through recreational art activities and planned team-building trips called adventure therapies.

 Recreational therapy gives those suffering from an addiction disorder a more productive way to occupy their time.
-Activities like painting, sculpting, computer design, and videography are some of the creative outlets introduced to recovering addicts for individual therapy.
+Leisure activities like painting, sculpting, computer design, and videography are some of the creative outlets introduced to recovering addicts for individual therapy.
 Team-building exercises like ropes courses, camping, and hiking reintroduce or even teach for the first time basic life skills that are necessary for after the completion of therapy.
-Our Alumni Program at the Florida House Experience embarks on social trips that embrace just this type of therapy.
+Our Alumni Program at FHE Health embarks on social trips that embrace just this type of therapy.

 Finding the Right Therapy for You

 Both recreational and clinical therapy techniques can be extremely beneficial for recovering addicts to find their true self again while going through rehabilitation.
-Our staff at Florida House is dedicated to performing necessary evaluations and tests to determine what type of therapy would work best for you in the long run.
+Our staff at FHE Health is dedicated to performing necessary evaluations and tests to determine what type of therapy would work best for you in the long run.
 There are many options available when deciding what kind of therapy an individual needs.